tensorflow/docs/site/en/guide/profiler.md

 other non-critical nodes have gray dashed outlines.

 In each node, "Start Time" indicates the start time of the execution.
-The same node may be executed multiple times, for example, if there is Batch in the input pipeline.
+The same node may be executed multiple times, for example, if there is a `Batch` op in the input pipeline.
 If it is executed multiple times, it is the start time of the first execution.

 "Total Duration" is the wall time of the execution.
 If it is executed multiple times, it is the sum of the wall times of all executions.